 The John Wagner article featured a cartoon by Ann Telnaes [*removed since this article was published].

 Telnaes depicted Trump hiding behind Cohen, letting Cohen take the bullets for Trump’s ‘crimes.’
 Like Wagner, she thinks she is smart enough and politically wise enough to be the judge, jury, and executioner.

 Ann Telnaes was born in 1960 in Sweden.
-According to her YouTube interview, she didn’t even read a newspaper until almost thirty.
-Then she saw Anita Hill accuse Clarence Thomas of sexual assault, in 1991, and, once again as judge, jury, and executioner, decided Thomas was guilty.
-Was she capable of judging him by watching the matter on television, as a woman who had just recently started reading newspapers, with no experience in politics or the law?
-Clearly no, yet she decided she had every right to make that decision, and this inspired her as a feminist to start drawing political cartoons in her 30’s.
-Today, at 58 years of age, the egotistic Swede bashes President Trump regularly with washed-out looking scrawlings.
-She has no original style; it appears she simply looked at hundreds of other cliched Trump toons and tried to blend in with the herd.
+According to her YouTube interview, she didn’t even read a newspaper until she was almost thirty.
+Then Telnaes saw Anita Hill accuse Clarence Thomas of sexual assault in 1991 and, once again as judge, jury, and executioner, decided Thomas was guilty.
+Was she capable of judging him by watching the matter on television, as a woman who had recently started reading newspapers, with no experience in politics or the law?
+Clearly no, yet she decided she had every right to make that decision, which inspired her as a feminist to start drawing political cartoons in her 30s.
+At 58 years of age, the egotistic Swede bashes President Trump regularly with washed-out-looking scrawlings.
+She has no original style; it appears she looked at hundreds of other cliched Trump toons and tried to blend in with the herd.